 Or from the Support menu, select Recovering crypto, then Continue

 On the Let’s find the transaction screen, enter the Ethereum transaction hash ID and the crypto address you received the unsupported asset on, then select Continue

-If you don’t have an existing self-custodial wallet, you’ll have the option of creating a new one with Coinbase Wallet
+If you don’t have one, you’ll have the option to create a new one with Coinbase Wallet

 Review the transaction summary and any associated fees, then select Continue to complete the transaction

 Note: Only certain ERC-20 assets are eligible.
 If you try to recover an asset that isn’t eligible, you’ll be notified during the above steps that the asset isn’t eligible.